 - To make the dressing, add soy sauce, rice vinegar, honey, sesame oil, lime juice, lime zest, canola or vegetable oil, and salt & pepper to a small bowl and whisk to combine.

-- Pour the dressing over the slaw and toss until slaw is completely coated.
+- Pour the dressing over the slaw and toss until the slaw is completely coated.

-(By Hany Ali, executive chef, Europa Village, Temecula, California)
+(By Hany Ali, former executive chef, Europa Village, Temecula, California)